 Con Connector X11A

 Pin Dir Default function Description

-1 In A0 Motion block number, LSB
+1 In A0 Motion block number, 20, LSB

 2 In A1 Motion block number, 2 1

 3 In A2 Motion block number, 2 2

 4 In A3 Motion block number, 2 3

 5 In A4 Motion block number, 2 4

 6 In A5 Motion block number, 2 5

-7 In A6 Motion block number, 2 6
+7 In A6 Motion block number, 26

-8 In A7 Motion block number, MSB
+8 In A7 Motion block number, 27, MSB

-9 In Reference Polls the home switch.
+9 ln Reference Polls the home switch.
 If a digital input on the base unit is used as a home input, then the input on the expansion card will not be evaluated.

 10 In F_error_clear Clears the warning of a following error (n03) or the response monitoring (n04)

 11 In Start_MT_Next The following task, that is defined in the motion task by "Start with I/O" is started.
 The target position of the present motion task must be reached before the following task can be started.
 The next motion block can also be started by an appropriately configured digital input on the base unit.

-12 In Start_Jog v= x Starts the "Jog Mode" with a defined speed. "x" is the speed saved in the servo amplifier for the function "Jog Mode".
+12 ln Start_Jog v= x Starts the "Jog Mode" with a defined speed. "x" is the speed saved in the servo amplifier for the function "Jog Mode".
 A rising edge starts the motion, a falling edge cancels the motion.

-Cor Connector X11B 1 In MT_Restart Continues the motion task that was previously interrupted.
-2 In Start_MT I/O Starts the motion task that is addressed by A0-A7 (connector X11A/18).
+Cor nact or X11B 1 In MT Restart Continues the motion task that was previously interrupted.
+2 In Start_MT I/O Starts the motion task that is addressed by A0-A7 (connector X11A/1 to X11A8).
+If no motion task is addressed, then a homing task is started.
 3 Out InPos When the target position for a motion task has been reached (the InPosition window), this is signaled by the output of a HIGH signal.
 A cable break will not be detected.
 4 Out Next-InPos The start of each motion task in an automatically executed sequence of motion tasks is signaled by an inversion of the output signal.
 The output produces a LOW signal at the start of the first motion task of the sequence.
 The form of the message can be varied by using ASCII commands.
-PosReg 0 Can only be adjusted by ASCII commands/setup software.
-A LOW signal indicates that the position has gone outside the 5 Out F_error acceptable following error window.
-6 Out PosReg1 default: SW limit 1, indicated by a HIGH signal 7 Out PosReg2 default: SW limit 2, indicated by a HIGH signal 8 Out PosReg3 Can only be adjusted by ASCII commands/setup software.
-9 Out PosReg4 Can only be adjusted by ASCII commands/setup software.
-10 Out 11 - 24V DC 12 - I/O-GND Digital GND for the control system.
+PosReg 0 Can only be adjusted by ASCII commands or setup software.
+5 Out F_error A LOW signal indicates that the position has gone outside the acceptable following error window.
+6 Out PosReg1 default: SW limit 1, indicated by a HIGH signal 7 Out PosReg2 default: SW limit 2, indicated by a HIGH signal 8 Out PosReg3 Can only be adjusted by ASCII commands or setup software.
+9 Out PosReg4 Can only be adjusted by ASCII commands or setup software.
+10 Out PosReg5 11 - 24V DC Supply voltage for output signals.
+12 - I/O-GND Digital GND for the control system.

-10.1.2.6 Connection diagram (default)
+9.1.2.5 Connection diagram (default)

-10.1.3 Expansion card -PROFIBUS-
+9.1.3 Expansion card -PROFIBUS-